Frechmatz/cl-synthesizer/makedoc/doc.md

     The module instantiation function must return a property list with the following keys:

-    *   :inputs A function with no arguments that returns a list of keywords that represent the input sockets to be exposed by the module.
+    *   :inputs A function with no arguments that returns a list of keywords that represent the input sockets exposed by the module.
-    *   :outputs A function with no arguments that returns a list of keywords that represent the output sockets to be exposed by the module.
+    *   :outputs A function with no arguments that returns a list of keywords that represent the output sockets exposed by the module.
     *   :update A function that is called with the values of the modules input sockets in order to update the state of the module (the state of its output sockets).
 The value of each input socket is passed via a keyword parameter.
     *   :get-output A function that is called in order to get the value of a specific output socket.
 The function is called with a keyword that identifies the output socket whose state is to be returned.
 The function must not modify the value of the given or any other output socket.
     *   :shutdown An optional function with no arguments that is called when the rack is shutting down.